faridmcdato12345/fpm_tech_pos/README.md

 # Inventory Management System and POS with AI PREDICTION

-A brief description of your project.
+A simple inventory management system and a point of sale with sales AI prediction.

 ## 🚀 Installation